 What you feed your dog plays a key role in preventing abscesses from forming in his teeth, gums, cheeks, and tongue.
-Keep in mind to never give your dog any food that could splinter when chewed, such as bones of all kinds.
+Remember to never give your dog any food that could splinter when chewed, such as bones of all kinds.

-Unlike what a lot of people mistakenly believe, cooked bones such as those used for soups and stews still break into pieces—not to mention staying really sharp—when chewed by a dog.
+Unlike what a lot of people mistakenly believe, cooked bones such as those used for soups and stews still break into pieces when chewed by a dog.
 These fragments could lead to injuries in and around the mouth that may encourage abscess formation.